Auto crash kills a 4-year-old pedestrian boy in Los Angeles

 Cases, such as this, are devastating for the family of the deceased.
 The person who caused the crash is likely to be prosecuted in criminal court for various offenses.
 For the family of the victim, justice may be served, if the driver is convicted of the crime.
 The family can also opt to file a wrongful death claim against the defendant.

-Here in Los Angeles, it is best for a person whose loved one has died, due to the negligence of another party to seek sound legal advice to determine available options.
+Here in Los Angeles, it is best for a person whose loved one has died in similar accidents, due to the negligence of another party to seek sound legal advice from a Los Angeles pedestrian accident lawyer to determine available options.
 This may bring relief to the family’s suffering and offer compensation for medical, funeral expenses and other costs.

 Source: NBC 4, “4-year-old in stroller killed in hit-and-run crash,” Christina Cocca & Samia Khan, July 11, 2014